 Reselling is also allowed for vintage items.
 If you’ve been hoarding vintage items for years, you may have better luck here than at a local thrift store.

-One of the oldest selling platforms on the market, eBay can also be one of the most lucrative if you’re looking to resell books, electronics, artwork, clothing, and anything in-between.
-This is ideal for people who already have large items of used products that they want to get rid of.
+eBay is one of the oldest selling platforms on the market and it can be one of the most lucrative if you’re looking to resell books, electronics, artwork, clothing, and anything in between.
+This is ideal for people with large items they want to sell.

 Here’s how it works: Simply post your items and watch as users bid for them.
 You can also set a “Buy It Now” price and sell to the first available shopper who pays that amount.